jpswade/jpswade.github.io/_posts/2009-06-18-tech-support-blog.md

   - tech
 ---
 <p class="lead">
-  I&#8217;ve recently launched a tech support job, which combines aspects of my day job with aspects of this blog to form &#8220;fixr&#8221;.<!--more-->
+  I've recently launched a tech support job, which combines aspects of my day job with aspects of this blog to form &#8220;fixr&#8221;.<!--more-->
 </p>

 The new blog will be the new home to my IT tech support posts and solutions.